elasticio/api-docs/source/includes/_users.md

 ### Authorization
-This request is authorized only for a User with ``TenantAdmin`` role.
-Contact support team to get this role.
-But any User also can delete himself/herself.
+This request is authorized for the users with the `tenants.user.delete` permission.